30 November 2019

 Now I live in Pratunam, very close to the demonstrations.
 I hear the speeches all night, every night, and often I have thought of those hundreds of members of the Peoples Temple who became his army of zombies.
 This has happened over and over in history.
 Stalin.
 Mao.
 Hitler.
 Jerry Falwell.
 The lesson here is that if you tell a lie many, many times it becomes the truth.
 And once you own the minds of your followers, you also own their lives and souls.

 If you are a frequent reader of this opinionated blog you probably already know where this bit is going.
-We are seeing this zombie phenomenon once again as the entire Republican Party and many other sound-minded people are taken in by a snake oil huckster who would love to be thought of along side people of the stature of Stalin or Mao.
+We are seeing this zombie phenomenon once again as the entire Republican Party and many other sound-minded people have been taken in by a snake oil huckster who would love to be thought of along side people of the stature of Stalin or Mao.
 In Bangkok, some elderly people and children were able to get out only minutes before the military and police finally moved in.
 It's not yet clear whether many Republicans will be that smart.

 If you are a long-time reader, you may remember the epic, episodic blog I wrote at the time.
 Newspapers were not telling the whole story and many people outside of Thailand really wanted to know the truth.
 Like many other events in history, it shows how far some "charismatic leaders" will go to get what they want at the expense of others.
 It's about to happen again and, in this case, I'm not going to feel sorry for any of them.